austinholland/PhasePApy/README.md

 designed to identify phase onsets and associate them to best fitting events.
 P- and S-phases can be associate in this version, but the algorithm can be accommodated for any distance.

-			### EXAMPLES ###
+## EXAMPLES

 In the test directory, there are two examples to show how to tune the parameters and present the performance with all the processing units.
 The first example is the 6-minute data and the second one is a one-day dataset.
 The README.md file is included in each example.

-			### REFERENCES ###
+## REFERENCES

 Chen,C., and A. A. Holland, (201X).
 PhasePApy: A Robust Pure Python Package for Automatic Identification of Seismic Phases, XXX XXX XXX, XX(XX), XXX-XXX.

-			### REQUIRED PYTHON LIBRARIES ###
+## REQUIRED PYTHON LIBRARIES

+The PhasePApy package relies on open libraries:
++ Obspy
++ Numpy
++ Scipy
-The PhasePApy package relies on open libraries: Obspy, Numpy, and Scipy. if you are going to plot results with plotting scripts in this package, you need matplotlib as well.
++ MatPlotLib (Optional) if you are going to plot results with plotting scripts in this package, you need matplotlib as well.
 Otherwise, the users can visualize it based on their own methods.